BhaveshS0524/gujarat-business-insights/README.md

 ---

 ## 🏗️ Project Overview
-This production-grade Intelligence Portal is designed to empower Small and Medium Enterprises (SMEs) in the Greater Ahmedabad Area.
-Moving beyond traditional dashboards, this solution integrates **Agentic AI** and **Machine Learning** to transform raw operational data into high-fidelity executive strategy.
+This Intelligence Portal is a production-grade decision support system engineered for SMEs in the Greater Ahmedabad Area.
+By bridging 15 years of corporate strategy with **Agentic AI** and **Machine Learning**, this solution transforms raw retail data into actionable executive insights.

 ### 🚀 [Live Strategic Portal](https://gujarat-business-insights-bhavesh.streamlit.app/)